 Output strength

-India faces massive environmental problems, from water pollution and water scarcity, waste management issues, soil degradation and biodiversity loss.
-India is also one of the largest emitters of greenhouse gases in absolute terms.
+India faces significant environmental problems, ranging from water pollution and water scarcity to waste management issues, soil degradation and biodiversity loss.
+Despite this high degree of exposure, in statistical terms, the country is also one of the largest emitters of greenhouse gases globally.
+Focusing on growth and investment, the government often sets environmental issues aside.
+Public awareness of environmental protection concerns remains extremely low.

 Environmental policy